Rear-End Collisions in NC: Fault, Whiplash & Your Rights

 How NC Police Reports Handle Rear-End Collision Fault

-When an officer responds to a rear-end collision in North Carolina, they typically assign fault to the rear driver based on the presumption of following too closely.
-The police report may cite N.C.
-Gen. Stat.
-20-152, which requires drivers to maintain a safe following distance.
+When an officer responds to a rear-end collision in North Carolina, they typically assign fault to the rear driver based on the presumption under N.C.
+Gen. Stat. § 20-152.
+The police report may cite the statute directly or note "following too closely" as the contributing factor.

 However, the police report is not the final word.
 Insurance companies conduct their own investigation, and they are not bound by the officer's fault determination.
 If additional evidence surfaces -- dashcam footage, witness statements, vehicle inspection showing broken brake lights -- the insurance company can assign fault differently.

-Why Dashcams Matter More in NC Car Accident Cases
+Why Dashcams Matter More in NC Than in Other States

 In a comparative negligence state, the exact percentage of fault matters for calculating your recovery.
 In North Carolina, the question is binary: were you at fault at all, or were you not?